pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 1. Select the **<span class="upstreams-regular"></span> Upstreams** tab.

-1. Click **<span class="glyphicons glyphicons-plus"></span> Add New Upstream** button.
+1. Click the **<span class="glyphicons glyphicons-plus"></span> Add New Upstream** button.
 You must be an Organization Administrator to add a new upstream.

 1. Enter the following information about the Custom Upstream: